needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 Yes.
 Once your game is successfully repacked, go to the Status tab where you will find a download link for your repacked game.

 Note however that a repacked game will always fetch the last IAP catalog that was submitted to the store, so for the first time, you need to submit your game in order to create an IAP catalog on the store’s servers.

+#### How can I unlink my Unity account from a store?

+The stores hold your authentication token.
+Therefore, contact the store directly to unlink your Unity account.